ismail484/film-movie-trailer/README.md

 ------------------------
 - the following features are implemented:

-  1-OOP data structure with different objects and methods
+   - OOP data structure with different objects and methods

-  2- HTML file and CSS tags &Bootstrap files .
+   - HTML file and CSS tags &Bootstrap files .

 Miscellaneous